How to become a foster parent

 The fostering process

 Step 1 Get in touch: the first way to start your application is getting in touch with the team here at Capstone.
-Your submission will then be assessed by a social worker who will decide whether to take it forward.
+You will chat directly with a Fostering Advisor and decide together whether to take your enquiry forward.

 Step 2 – Home visit: if you are selected as potentially eligible for fostering, the team will then arrange to meet you and your family for a home visit, either by video chat or in person.

 Step 3 – Applying: the next step in the process involves completing an application form.
-A social worker will also then be assigned to you who will work with you throughout the process.
+A Fostering Recruitment Advisor will support you with the Application Form.

 Step 4 – Fostering assessment: during the assessment process, you and your social worker will work together to complete the Form F assessment.
 This assessment process not only takes into consideration if you are able to create a safe and stable environment for your foster placement, but this is also essential in finding the right fit for you.